apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.6.md

+---
+title: Upgrade to KubeBlocks v0.6
+description: Upgrade to KubeBlocks, operation, tips and notes
+keywords: [upgrade, prepull images, feature changes between 0.5 and 0.6]
+sidebar_position: 1
+sidebar_label: Upgrade to KubeBlocks v0.6
+---

 # Upgrade to KubeBlocks v0.6

-This chapter shows notes and tips for you to upgrade KubeBlocks from version 0.5 to version 0.6.
+This chapter shows how to upgrade to the KubeBlocks 0.6, including notes and tips.

 ## Before upgrading

-### Pull image
+### Pull images

  KubeBlocks version 0.6 has many image changes from version 0.5.
 During upgrading, if there are many database instances in the cluster, the instance may be unavailable for a long time if images are pulled at the same time.
 It is recommended to pull the images required for version 0.6 in advance before upgrading.
  ***Steps***
  1. Write the following content to a `yaml` file.